-Time to turn your dream into a plan?
+Time to turn your dream of life on the open road into a plan?

-It’s a question that’s not only crossed the mind of every motorhome owner – but a sizeable proportion of the population at large: Could I really sell up and live full-time on the road in a motorhome?
+It’s a question that’s not only crossed the mind of every motorhome owner – but a sizeable proportion of the population at large: Could I really sell up and live on the open road full-time in a motorhome?

 Well, the short answer is yes.
 Some people do it and change their lifestyle for good, so it is definitely achievable.